maxstalzer/maxstalzer.github.io/SF drug crime.markdown

 * **2014**: California reclassifies certain drug possession offenses **(Proposition 47)**, In San Francisco, law enforcement has responded by scaling back efforts against drugs, de-emphasizing incarceration and effectively allowing public drug use.
 [The New York Times, 2024](https://www.nytimes.com/2024/01/31/upshot/san-francisco-drug-crisis.html)
 * **2016**: The Adult Use of Marijuana Act, Legalization of certain amounts of marijuana as adults for personal use.
 [California Judicial Branch](https://www.courts.ca.gov/prop64.htm)

-## Figure 2: Map scatter plot of the Drug Crimes.
+## Figure 2: Map scatter plot of the Drug Crimes

 We plotted the occurences of drug related crimes onto a map of San Francisco of April 2009, showing the selected drug types: